 - Heat olive oil in the pan and add the onion and tomato when it has reached high temperature (add additional oil if necessary to prevent sticking).
 Cook for 2 minutes, then add minced garlic and minced ginger.
 Stir for 30 seconds.

 - Add the red bell pepper and Aji pepper and saute 1 minute.
 Then add the soy sauce, vinegar and tomato paste.
 Toss and then return the beef to the pan and cook for one minute.

 - Add a splash of Pisco (which you can flambe for extra drama) and then add the potatoes.
 Allow the flavors to combine for 1 - 2 minutes.

 - Serve with white rice on the side and garnish with cilantro and a wedge of lime.

 Pin it for later!

-Here are some related recipes and articles that you might enjoy!
+Here are some articles about travel in Peru that you might enjoy!

 Some of the links on this article are affiliate links, which means that if you click on them and make a purchase, we receive a small referral fee.
 If you find the links useful and do make a purchase, thanks so much for your support!